-Most people are familiar with how to tell when an orange-colored pumpkin is ripe and ready to harvest. for those that are unfamiliar are queensland blue pumpkins this can be a bit tricky until you know what to look for.
+Most people are familiar with how to tell when an orange-colored pumpkin is ripe and ready to harvest.
+For those that are unfamiliar are pumpkin queensland blue this can be a bit tricky until you know what to look for.
 Remember lots of people think green pumpkins are ripe when they are actually just unripe orange ones.

-Ripe queenlands blue pumpkins have a bright rich color that has become fairly even throughout.
-When queenlands blue pumpkins are ripe they will take on a warty texture that is unmistakable.
+Ripe queenlands blue have a bright rich color that has become fairly even throughout.
+When they are ripe they will take on a warty texture that is unmistakable.